187jjay187/oop_school_library/README.md

 # 📖 Enumerable in Ruby <a name="about-project"></a>

-> this Ruby-OOP-School-Library could be used as a tool for a school or university librarian to record what books are available and who has borrowed them
+> this Ruby-OOP-School-Library could be used as a tool for a school or university librarian to record what books are available and who has borrowed them recently

 ## 🛠 Built With <a name="built-with"></a>